nocomplexity/FreeAndOpenMachineLearning/oss-ml-list.rst

 Apache MXNet (incubating) is a deep learning framework designed for both efficiency and flexibility.
 It allows you to mix symbolic and imperative programming to maximize efficiency and productivity.
 At its core, MXNet contains a dynamic dependency scheduler that automatically parallelizes both symbolic and imperative operations on the fly.
 A graph optimization layer on top of that makes symbolic execution fast and memory efficient.
 MXNet is portable and lightweight, scaling effectively to multiple GPUs and multiple machines.
 MXNet is also more than a deep learning project.
 It is also a collection of blue prints and guidelines for building deep learning systems, and interesting insights of DL systems for hackers.
 Gluon is the high-level interface for MXNet.
 It is more intuitive and easier to use than the lower level interface.
 Gluon supports dynamic (define-by-run) graphs with JIT-compilation to achieve both flexibility and efficiency.
 The perfect starters documentation with a great crash course on deep learning can be found here: http://gluon.mxnet.io/
+Part of the project is also the the Gluon API specification (see https://github.com/gluon-api/gluon-api) The Gluon API specification (Python based) is an effort to improve speed, flexibility, and accessibility of deep learning technology for all developers, regardless of their deep learning framework of choice.
+The Gluon API offers a flexible interface that simplifies the process of prototyping, building, and training deep learning models without sacrificing training speed.

 **SBB License:** Apache License 2.0